Soils & Fertility

 Improving Soil Health in Diversified Agroforestry and Silvopasture Systems of NE Washington

-Soil health in agroforestry systems is largely lacking in the literature and a great need for data-driven practices has been expressed throughout NE Washington by local foresters, landowners, and tribal units.
+Soil health in agroforestry systems is largely lacking in the literature and a great need for data-driven practices has been expressed throughout NE Washington by local foresters, landowners, and government entities.
 Forested systems exhibit vastly differing soil biota and response to land management compared with established treatments for soil health improvement in other agroecosystems.
 Therefore, […]

 A SmartChip for Pathogenic and Beneficial Microbes Underlying Soil Health